Skip to content

 Attend a UNH Camp

 The University of New Hampshire is offering several camps throughout the summer for middle and high school students.
-We partnered with UNH so that as students are in the camp, they can earn academic credit too!
+We partnered with UNH so that as students are in the camp, they can earn academic credit, too!
 Even if you aren’t planning on attending UNH, you are still welcome to participate in any of their camps, ranging from sports camps to STEAM-focused camps.
 Visit the learning catalog to view all of the UNH programs you can earn credit for, then register for the camp you’d like to attend and enroll in the corresponding VLACS micro-internship offering.

-Pursue an Apprenticeship
+Pursue an Apprenticeship or Summer Job

 Are you interested in becoming skilled in a specific trade or profession?
 Apply for an apprenticeship!
 An apprenticeship is like an internship but differs in that it lasts longer and typically leads to certification and employment.
 They allow you to earn and learn since they are paid positions and provide both hands-on and instructional training.
 Some apprenticeship programs begin in high school, so if this sounds like a good fit for you, start your search now!